Visiting students

 Staff support

-We’ll continue to welcome new students and support research skills for dissertations and coursework.
-We’ll be offering group and one-to-one support in person, by email, by phone and on Teams.
-Library staff will be on hand to help students identify the quickest route to the resources they need.
+We continue to welcome new students and support research skills for dissertations and coursework.
+We offer group and one-to-one support in person, by email, by phone and on Teams.
+Library staff are on hand to help students identify the quickest route to the resources they need.

-We’ll work with tutors to support reading lists, sourcing scans of key print resources where possible.
+We work with tutors to support reading lists, sourcing online copies where possible.

 Resources